-Maintaining the best PEAR coding standard is a must for PHP developers who are building packages for official PEAR distributions.
-However, it is a good practice for PHP software/application developers to follow these PEAR coding standards.
-Following a unified coding standard ensures consistency and better readability of the codes.
+Maintaining PEAR coding standards is a must for PHP developers who are building packages for official PEAR distributions.
+It is good practice for PHP software/application developers to follow these PEAR coding standards.
+Following a unified coding standard ensures consistency and better readability.
 Also, when working on larger projects with multiple developers, it helps to keep the diffs fewer in a version control system.

 The recommended standard of character length per line as set by PEAR is 75-85 characters for the sake of better code readability.
-Though there are different thoughts and debates on this, however, setting this limit obviously has some valid reasons.
+Though there’s some debate on this, however, setting this limit obviously has some valid reasons.